bmeklund/monitoring-service/README.md

 # Monitoring-service

-This service expose a health-endpoint for polling to assure connectivity between Tieto-wath(or likewise) and OpenShift-projects.
+This service expose a health-endpoint for polling to assure connectivity between and too OpenShift-projects.
 Deploy this service on a project together with a ConfigMap for the projectname.
 Querying the health-endpoint will result in a http-200 response with status and a description.
 Responseformat: {"status”:”OK/CRITICAL”,”body”:”[PROJECTNAME] Monitoring Ok/Not available"}